rclone/rclone/docs/content/drive.md

 credentials", which opens the wizard), then "Create credentials"

 5. If you already configured an "Oauth Consent Screen", then skip to the next step; if not, click on "CONFIGURE CONSENT SCREEN" button (near the top right corner of the right panel), then select "External" and click on "CREATE"; on the next screen, enter an "Application name" ("rclone" is OK) then click on "Save" (all other data is optional).
+Scroll down, and add the current users to the "Test users".
 Click again on "Credentials" on the left panel to go back to the "Credentials" screen.

 (PS: if you are a GSuite user, you could also select "Internal" instead of "External" above, but this has not been tested/documented so far).

 6. Click on the "+ CREATE CREDENTIALS" button at the top of the screen, then select "OAuth client ID".

 7. Choose an application type of "Desktop app" if you using a Google account or "Other" if you using a GSuite account and click "Create". (the default name is fine)

 8. It will show you a client ID and client secret.
 Make a note of these.